tweag/asterius/docs/ir.md

 ## IR types and transformation passes

 This section explains various IR types in asterius, and hopefully presents a clear picture of how information flows from Haskell to WebAssembly.
+(There's a similar section in `jsffi.md` which explains implementation details of JSFFI)

 ### Cmm IR